syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 WordDocument document = new WordDocument("Template.docx");
 //Gets the document text
 document.GetText();
-//Gets the numeric string value of the numbering list paragraph String listString = document.LastParagraph.ListString;
+//Gets the string that represents the appearance of list value of the paragraph String listString = document.LastParagraph.ListString;
 //Saves and closes the WordDocument instance document.Save("Sample.docx", FormatType.Docx);